mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. Six founding countries are Belgium , the Netherlands , Italy , Luxembourg , France and Germany .
 5. Human translation shuffled countries.
 Otherwise everything is OK.

+4.1.
+Six founding countries are Belgium , the Netherlands , Italy , Luxembourg , France and Germany .
+5.1.
+ID 172: Nothing changed.

 ### 19